NicodemusGurion/nicodemusgurion.github.io/_posts/2023-09-07-John 14:28 - The Father is greater than I am.md

 ---
-title: "Arian proof texts: John 14:28 - The Father is greater than I am"
+title: "John 14:28 - The Father is greater than I am"
-tags: [Arianism, Jehovah's witnesses, Deity of Christ, Exegesis]
+tags: [Arianism, Islam, Jehovah's witnesses, Deity of Christ, Exegesis]
 ---

 Does John 14:28 prove that Jesus is not God?
-Arians have claimed this for 1700 years.
+Arians and other Unitarians have claimed this for 1700 years.
 Let's look into it.

 ## The argument: